-- 1 Is Namche Bazaar an example of the natural, or built environment? - 2 List three natural environments and three built environments.
-Your answers can be drawn from the photographs in this section, or you can use your own observations. - 3 At what scale would a study of Mount Kilimanjaro's glaciers take place?
+- 1 Is Namche Bazaar part of the natural or built environment? - 2 List three natural environments and three built environments.
+Your answers can draw from the photographs in this section, or you can use your own observations. - 3 At what scale would a study of Mount Kilimanjaro's glaciers take place?

-- 4 Examine Source GT.6 of the hillside in Myanmar (Burma). - a What evidence of change can you identify in this picture? - b How might this change impact on the natural environment in this place? - c How might it impact on the people in the nearby village? - 5 Examine Sources GT.9 and GT.10 of Newham in London. - a Describe the arrangement of the sporting facilities.
-Using the key concept of sustainability, what factors do you think would need to be considered when planning the development of this area? - b What examples of interconnection can you identify in these satellite images? - 6 Examine Source GT.3 of New York City.
+- 4 Examine Source GT.6. - a What evidence of change can you identify in this picture? - b How might this change have an impact on the natural environment in this place? - c How might it affect the people in the nearby village? - 5 Examine GT.9 and GT.10. - a Describe the arrangement of the sporting facilities.
+Using the key concept of sustainability, what factors do you think would need to be considered when planning the development of the area? - b What examples of interconnection can you identify in these satellite images? - Examine Source GT.3.
 With a partner, construct four questions you could ask to investigate why so many people live in such a small space.
-Share your questions with your classmates. - A geographer examining the changes that occurred at Newham in preparation for the 2012 Olympic Games would be interested in assessing the impacts and sustainability of these changes at the local scale.
-Describe some possible links between: - a environment and sustainability - b space and interconnection - c place and space - d scale and environment - e environment and interconnection.
+Share your questions with your classmates. - Examine Source GT.5.
+Use three geographic concepts to describe the Port of Melbourne.
+Jot down a couple of points for each concept. - 8 The geographic concepts are closely linked to each other.
+For example, a geographer examining the changes at Newham in preparation for the 2012 Olympic Games would be interested in assessing the impacts and sustainability of these changes at the local scale.
+Describe some possible links between: - a environment and sustainability - b space and interconnection - c place and space - d scale and environment.

-- 8 Conduct some research online into the upgrades being made at the Port of Melbourne.
-Choose three of the geographical concepts discussed in this section that could be used to better understand this project.
-Jot down two points for each concept. - 9 Research the host city of the next summer or winter Olympics.
-What changes are being made to the natural and built environments in and around the city in preparation for the games? - 10 Choose one of the key geographical concepts outlined in this section.
+- 9 Research the host city for the next summer or winter Olympics.
+What changes are being made to natural and human environments in preparation for these games? - 10 Choose one of the key geographical concepts outlined in this section.
 Find a photograph in a magazine or on the Internet that illustrates this concept.
-Explain your choice of photograph and how you think it describes the concept.
+Explain your choice of photograph and how you think it describes the concept for you.